sarahcrozier/Reproductive_Health_Access/README.md

 The data is organized into databases as followed:
 ![ERD](Resources/images/Reproductive_Health_ERD.png)*Reproductive Health ERD*

+# Machine Learning Model
+We will begin our machine learning using the unsupervised learning method of clustering using K-means.
+This will help us determine the states that are adaquate and not adaquate.
+Than we will use a logistic regression to determine if a county needs additional health clinics or if it has adequate access.

 ## Working Agreements
 * We agree to be kind and professional.